NickG123/TrebekBot/README.md

 # TrebekBot
 A Telegram bot for Jeopardy trivia

-Relies on access to the [JArchiveScraper Api](https://github.com/NickG123/JArchiveScraper)
+Relies on access to the [JArchiveScraper Api](https://github.com/NickG123/JArchiveScraper) and a locally hosted redis server